Great Ocean Road & Beyond Road Trip [ST-RT1866]

 – Discover everyday resources/equipment manufactured from natural environment – its origin source of cultural objects and materials harvested from landscape and handle small samples.

-– Learn about the story of Aboriginal DreamTime, it’s origin, history and how culture evolved.
+– Learn about the story of Aboriginal Dreamtime, it’s origin, history and how culture evolved.

 – Understanding the connection of modern Sydney and the Aboriginal Dreaming in The Rocks Sydney.